explaingit

 Prompt 1

-Show me how to use you-get to download a video from YouTube and choose the best quality before downloading.
+Show me how to use you-get to download a YouTube video at the highest available quality and merge the separate audio and video streams into one MP4 file.

 Prompt 2